Windwardside: History

 By 1900, Windwardside was one of four main villages on Saba, along with The Bottom, St. John's, and Hell's Gate.
 The early- to mid- 1900s saw extensive emigration from Saba.
 In 1972, the population of Windwardside had decreased to 302 inhabitants.

 In the late 20th century, Windwardside began expanding.
 The Tourism Office opened in Windwardside along with restaurants, grocery stores, a bank, a post office, hotels, and gift shops.
 In 2001, the population of Windwardside was 418 inhabitants.

 Geography

 Most of Windwardside is located in a saddle between a dormant volcano (Mount Scenery) and a hill (Booby Hill).
 The saddle's elevation is about 1,400 ft (427 m) above sea level.
 Some Windwardside homes are located up the mountainside of village.
 Many homes are located up the hillside of the village, on Booby Hill and an area of Booby Hill called The Level.
 The elevation of The Level is about 1,584 feet (483 m) above sea level.
-The Mas Cojones Hill is also a scenic tourist destination.
+The Mas Cojones Hill is also a scenic tourist destination that looks out over Windwardside.